locborgtus/mic/course/2_c/3_conditional.md

 **Homework:**

 1. Change your coin counter program so that the user must input valid numbers.
 2. Quit the program if numbers are not valid.
+Display the proper error messages, like "Invaid quarter amount".
 3. Hint: initialize the coins to -1.

 **Really hard homework:**